• State of Idaho

 About Us

+We appreciate your patronage!
 Libraries across the state submit annual statistical reports to the Idaho Commission for Libraries.
 It’s a useful way to track how people are using our library over time.
-We appreciate your patronage.
+In recent years, we’ve seen:

-Patrons can also borrow books through the Interlibrary Loan system and Idaho Digital Consortium.
+Patrons can also borrow books through the Interlibrary Loan system.

 The library is open to the public 36-40 hours per week and offers many services, including the following: